Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: The SWIFT Framework

-We now need a method to efficiently estimate the virtual channel information in $\bm{v}^{(u)}$, based on each user's measurements $\bm{y}^{(u,m)}$.
+We now need a method to efficiently estimate the virtual channel information in $\bm{v}^{(u)}$, based on the measurements $\bm{y}^{(u,m)}$ at each user.
 A maximum likelihood solution to our estimation problem can take the form

 where $\hat{\bm{v}}^{(u,m)}$ is the $u$th user's estimate of the virtual channel vector, based upon all measurements obtained after $m$ time slots.
 Unfortunately, the general maximum likelihood estimator does not consider the sparsity of $\bm{v}^{(u)}$.
 It has been shown in \cite{tibshirani1996regression} that the Lasso outperforms maximum likelihood in sparse estimation by leveraging the inherent sparsity.
 From a probabilistic view, the Lasso estimator is equivalent to the maximum likelihood one under the assumption that the entries of the estimated vector follow a Laplace distribution \cite{huang2016approximate}.
 When it comes to our channel estimation problem, the Lasso estimator will solve the following problem